Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

             pos = pos + 1 & this.mask;
         }

-        //NOTE: once the last page of the bucket is found
-        //      it takes the place of the one to be removed key[last] = curr;
+        //NOTE: shift all the collides to the left key[last] = curr;
         this.value[last] = this.value[pos];
     }